jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

-- This is **appropriate when the response variable can vary indefinitely in either direction**, thus when asked about the distribution of such predicted values, we only need $\mu$ and $\sigma$ to describe the symmetric property of its deviation.
+- This is **appropriate when the response variable can vary indefinitely in either direction**.
+- When asked about the distribution of such predicted values, we only need $\mu$ and $\sigma$ to describe the symmetric property of its deviation.

-However this is **not generally true** for the observables when tackling real-world problems.
+However this is **not generally true when tackling problems from real-world data**.
 Most real-world data are *not* normally distributed on an absolute sense.
 For example (by Wiki):